LongBu/AWS-MLS-C01-Study-Guide/README.md

       * Good choice for task nodes (temporary capacity)
       * Only use on core & master if you're testing or very cost-sensitive; you're risking partial data loss
   * At installation of the cluster you need to select frameworks and applications to install
+  * Connect to the master node through an EC2 instance and run jobs from the terminal or via ordered steps submitted via the console
   * Instance Type(s) selection
     * Master node:
       * m4.large if < 50 nodes, m4 .xlarge if > 50 nodes